mjkuranda/retro-graphics-manager/README.md

 list in|out
 ls in|out
 ```
-Lists all files that contains specific folder.
+Lists all files that are located in a specific folder.
 You can list `input` or `output` directory content.
 To list all files from output directory, you need to type: `list out` or `ls out`.